osquery/osquery/docs/wiki/installation/cli-flags.md

 The osquery shell and daemon use optional command line (CLI) flags to control initialization, disable/enable features, and select plugins.
+These flags are powered by Google Flags and are somewhat complicated.
+Understanding how flags work in osquery will help with stability and greatly reduce issue debugging time.

+Most flags apply to both tools, `osqueryi` and `osqueryd`.
+The shell contains a few more to help with printing and other helpful one-off modes of operation.
+Expect Linux / OS X / and Windows to include platform specific flags too.
+Most platform specific flags will control the OS API and library integrations used by osquery.
+Warning, this list is still not the 'complete set' of flags.
+Refer to the techniques below for obtaining ground truth and check other components of this Wiki.

+Flags that do not control startup settings may be included as "options" within [configuration](../deployment/configuration.md).
+Essentially, any flag needed to help osquery determine and discovery a configuration must be supplied via command line arguments.
+Google Flags enhances this to allow flags to be set within environment variables or via a "master" flag file.

-Most of these flag-based parameters apply to both tools.
-Flags that do not control startup settings may be included as "options" to the daemon within its [configuration](../deployment/configuration.md).
-To see a full list of flags for your osquery version use `--help` or select from the flags table:
+To see a full list of flags for your osquery version use `--help` or select from the `osquery_flags` table:

 ```
+$ osqueryi
 osquery> select * from osquery_flags;
 ```

-To see the flags that have been updated by your configuration, flagfile, or by the shell consider:
+To see the flags that have been updated by your configuration, a flag file, or by the shell try:

 ```
 osquery> select * from osquery_flags where default_value <> value;
 ```

-## CLI-only (initialization) flags
+## Command line only flags

-A special flag, part of Gflags, can be used to read additional flags from a line-delimited file.
-On OS X and Linux this **flagfile** is the recommended way to add/remove the following CLI-only initialization flags.
+A special flag, part of Google Flags, can be used to read additional flags from a line-delimited file.
+On OS X and Linux this `--flagfile` is the recommended way to add/remove the following CLI-only initialization flags.

 `--flagfile="/etc/osquery/osquery.flags"`